Kometa-Team/Kometa/docs/defaults/chart/separator.md

 # Chart Separator Collections

-The `separator_chart` Default Metadata File is used to create a seperator collection for Charts.
+The `separator_chart` Default Collection File is used to create a seperator collection for Charts.

 ![](../images/chartseparator.png)